static-analysis-engineering/CodeHawk-Java/chj/cmdline/engagements/README.md

 - keyword arguments:
   - *pcs* list of byte-code offsets: byte-code offsets of call instruction(s)

+#### chj_add_interface_target
+Adds a mapping from an interface to a concrete class that implements that interface to a method to indicate that all interface calls on that interface are to be resolved to the mapped concrete class.
+- positional arguments:
+  - *appname*: name of engagement application (e.g., blogger)
+  - *cmsix*: index of the method to which the mapping is to be added (can be obtained from reports like the cost model report)
+  - *interface*: fully qualified name of the interface to be mapped
+  - *targetclass*: fully qualified name of the concrete class to be used as a target

 #### chj_add_loopbound
 Adds a constant or symbolic loopbound to the userdata file of an application method.
 If no userdata file exists yet for the class